 Stand with your feet about shoulder width apart.
 Pretend you have a basketball to pick up at about knee level – or higher depending on what you are comfortable with.
 Bend slightly, making sure you are bending in your knees , not only your back while reaching over beyond your knee to pick up that pretend basketball.
 Then, in one smooth move, stand and pivot slightly to jump to shoot the basketball to the opposite side you picked up the basketball.
 Repeat, switching sides every 5 shots.

-If you don’t have the 30 Day Fitness Challenge workout calendar companion to these exercises, subscribe today to receive your printable copy!
+If you don’t have the 30 Day Fitness Challenge workout calendar companion to these exercises, hop over now to print your copy!